Ankit9179/insta-clone/README.md

       const hashedpassword = await bcrypt.hash(password, 12);

-# email validation with regex
+# pasword validation with regex

 the code for for email validation with regex from frontend before hittting fetch method